An Examination of

 000 | 8 | Signature: Identifies this as an EFI-compatible GPT Header; must contain the ASCII string: "EFI PART" |

 008 | 4 | Revision: Revision number for this header.
 This revision is not related to the UEFI Specification version.
-The current GPT Header version is still 1.00, so 0x00010000 (or "00 00 01 00") is the correct value. |
+The current GPT Header version is still 1.00 (as of June 2021), so 0x00010000 (or "00 00 01 00") is the correct value. |

 00C | 4 | HeaderSize: Size in bytes; usually 92 (5Ch), the field being filled with: "5C 00 00 00".
-The UEFI Spec states this "must be greater than 92" (and should be the logical block size).
-But every drive we've examined does not follow the UEFI Specification here[4]. |
+The UEFI Spec now states this "must be greater than or equal to 92 and must be less than or equal to the logical block size."[4]. |

 010 | 4 | HeaderCRC32: CRC32 of the GPT Header, with this field zeroed during calculation. ( In our example above, this is "C8 03 40 5B".
 See below: Calculating the CRC32 Checksums.) |